mlflow/mlflow/docs/source/pipelines.rst

 MLflow Pipelines integrates with :ref:`MLflow Tracking <tracking>` to provide a comprehensive, reproducible record of pipeline runs.
-For example, each complete execution of the :ref:`MLflow Regression Pipeline <regression-pipeline-overview>`, creates a new :ref:`MLflow Run <tracking-concepts>` that records dataset profiles, the trained model, model parameters, model performance metrics across training, validation, & test datasets, model explanations, and more.
+For example, each complete execution of the :ref:`MLflow Regression Pipeline <regression-pipeline-overview>` creates a new :ref:`MLflow Run <tracking-concepts>` that records dataset profiles, the trained model, model parameters, model performance metrics across training, validation, & test datasets, model explanations, and more.

+Additionally, because MLflow Pipelines are structured as git repositories, it is easy to track code and configuration changes during development and collaboratively review them with team members.

 .. _pipeline-templates: